thinkthroughmath/javascript-calculator/README.md

 ## Usage

-See examples and usage as documented on the demo page at [http://thinkthroughmath.github.io/math-widgets]
+See examples and usage as documented on the [demo page](http://thinkthroughmath.github.io/math-widgets)

 ## License